 Visit facebook.com/ads/create.
 Choose a “Page post engagement” and make sure you correctly pick the right page and post if you manage multiple ones.

-Think about targeting specific audience.
+Think about targeting a specific audience.
 You can combine all these targeting methods as you like.
 You will very quickly realize how powerful Facebook really is for targeting precision.
 Following targeting options are at your disposal:

 - Demographics – in this section there is a ton of targeting features available.
 Everything from location, age, gender, languages, interested in (male, female, both), relationship status, education level, fields of study, specific schools, graduation years, employers, job titles, industries, ethnic affinity, generations (baby boomers), parents with kids at certain age, political affiliation and different life events.

 - Interests – you can choose to target people based on their interests.
-There is a good amount of top level categories but you can go even deeper to find best fitting ones.
+There is a good amount of top level categories but you can go even deeper to find the best fitting ones.
 Facebook will also give you a few suggestions related to ones you specified yourself

 - Behaviors – target users based on their behavior.
 You can target by digital activity (console gamers, small business owners, early/late technology adopters, online spenders, etc.), mobile device users (segmented by operating system, brand, etc.) and based on their traveling history or intentions (business travellers, commuters, currently travelling, planning to travel to a certain country, returned from trip or used a travel app)

-- Connections – target users with specific type of connection to your page.
+- Connections – target users with a specific type of connection to your page.
 You can choose only people connected to your page, event or app, not connected to them, friends of people connected to them or a combination of those options.

-Choose appropriate budget and bidding option.
+Choose the appropriate budget and bidding option.
 There are three different options to choose from.
 Our suggestion is to choose bidding for clicks and apply 3x higher max bid per click than suggested, courtesy of Ezra Firestone.

-If you want to promote certain post to only a portion of your fan base try using unpublished posts.
+If you want to promote the certain post to only a portion of your fan base try using unpublished posts.
 This is a feature that gives you the ability to promote a post without publishing it on your wall.
 This way you can avoid showing your promotions for fans that are not relevant.
 There is a great guide on how to use this feature on AdEsspreso.

 Step 5: Start Promoting Your Products

-By this point you have a serious number of fans that are engaging with your content.
+By this point, you have a serious number of fans that are engaging with your content.
 After a few weeks of engagement you are ready to start promoting your products to them.
 This is the approach that many expert marketers use because it works.